osmond/plant-tracker/README.md

 ```

    Then visit `http://localhost:8000/index.html` in your browser.
+   To jump directly to a particular plant when the page loads, append
+   `#plant-{id}` to the URL, for example `http://localhost:8000/index.html#plant-5`.
    **Note:** Opening `index.html` directly as a file won't work because the JavaScript needs the PHP API endpoints.

 ## Deployment